Branched Chain Amino Acid Exporter (LIV-E) Family: Transporter regulation

-LIV-E transporters in Gram-negative bacteria have often been found to be regulated by, or even co-transcribed in an operon with, the nutrient regulator Lrp (leucine responsive protein).
+LIV-E transporters in Gram-negative bacteria have often been found to be regulated by, or even co-transcribed in an operon with, the nutrient regulator Lrp (leucine-responsive protein).
 The regulon for Lrp is not entirely conserved across species but commonly regulates amino acid uptake and biosynthesis.
 Lrp activity is induced by interaction with leucine, such that in environments rich in leucine the cell does not expend energy acquiring or producing its own branched-chain amino acids.
 Co-transcription of Lrp and a LIV-E amino acid exporter creates a negative regulatory feedback loop.
 Lrp is first expressed and activated under high nutrient conditions, then the LIV-E transporter exports nutrients to lower intracellular concentrations and reduce activation of Lrp, turning off the system.

 Applications in industrial amino acid production

 The regulatory relationship between Lrp and a LIV-E transporter has been used in both Corynebacterium glutamicum and Escherichia coli, where alterations to either or both Lrp and BrnFE or AzlCD, respectively, lead to an increase in amino acid biosynthesis.
 As Corynebacterium glutamicum is commonly used in the industrial production of amino acids, these alterations have made important improvements in amino acid yields.

 Studies on BrnFE have also enabled the development of a biosensor for high nutrient concentration.
-The promoter for BrnFE in Corynebacterium glutamicum is induced under high concentrations of methionine and branched-chain amino acids, and Lrp is induced under the same conditions, researchers created a hybrid construct in which Lrp is driven by the promoter for BrnFE (Lrp-PbrnFE).
-Further engineering of a desired target genes with an Lrp-binding sequence allows for the specific activation of target gene expression under high concentrations of branched-chain amino acids.
+The promoter for BrnFE in Corynebacterium glutamicum is induced under high concentrations of methionine and branched-chain amino acids, and Lrp is induced under the same conditions.
+Researchers created a hybrid construct in which Lrp is driven by the promoter for BrnFE (Lrp-PbrnFE).
+Further engineering of a desired target gene with an Lrp-binding sequence allows for the specific activation of target gene expression under high concentrations of branched-chain amino acids.
 This system has been utilized to drive expression of yellow fluorescent protein (YFP) as a visual marker for cells with high intracellular methionine or branched-chain amino acid concentration, facilitating screening for genetic mutants that overproduce these amino acids for industrial applications.